-How does prejudice affect our judgment and behavior?
+How does prejudice form and influence behavior?

 Our Research